Ganrokh/100-days-of-code/log.md

 **Today's Progress:** JavaScript objects and methods practice.

 **Thoughts:** Getting better with JS objects.
 Today, I learned about methods.
 They were a bit hard to grasp at first (actually using a method found in an object), but then I found out that JS libraries (even the console) are just objects filled with methods.
 That's made them easier to understand.

+### Day 30: Thursday, November 8th, 2018

+**Today's Progress:** First introduction to DOM manipulation.

+**Thoughts:** I had no idea what to expect going into DOM manipulation.
+For all other terms and jargon in coding, I've at least heard of.
+That's not the case with DOM.
+It makes sense now that it's what allows JavaScript to work with HTML.
+Selectors are pretty easy to grasp, just need to work on the syntax.
+The fact that HTML tags are by default JavaScript objects sort of blows my mind.